 Aeropress, the Personal Coffee Maker – Updated October 2020 // The aeropress was invented in 2005 by Alan Adler, who is famous for several inventions such as the Aerobie Pro flying ring which holds the Guinness World Record for the longest throw.
 The Aeropress was designed to make a cup at a time.
 It reminds a syringe with a cylinder that fits inside another one.
 This tool relies on pressure to extract the flavours: a plunger pushes the air down forcing the water through the coffee bed and the filter, … Read more

 Introduction to Coffee Scales If you are interested in brewing coffee at home, then you need to invest in proper coffee scales, no matter how skilled you are.
 Most of the people have been using a spoon or scoop to measure out the grams needed.
 However, these measurements are not just wrong but also inconvenient and, in one way or the other, cannot guarantee you any decent result.
-Brewing good coffee must not be taken for granted: it’s quite a scientific approach, made up of data, formulas, ratios and so … Read more
+Brewing excellent coffee must not be taken for granted: it’s quite a scientific approach, made up of data, formulas, ratios, tools and … Read more

 You’re probably craving more for human interactions than food during this quarantine.
 It is in times like these that we need to come closer to each other.
 But not everything is negative though as even the worst things can turn into positive ones.
 As you’ve got plenty of free time available, why don’t you bring your brewing coffee technique to the next level?
 Quarantine & Coffee Today, we are going to have a look at how to brew good coffee at home, improving our skills so we don’t miss that … Read more